Skip to main content

 App.workflow(workflow_id, **kwargs)

-Returns a workflow object for the existing workflow ID.
+Returns a Workflow object for the existing workflow ID.

 Parameters:

-• Workflow object for the specified ID
+Returns: Workflow - A Workflow object for the existing workflow ID

 Example: